chhylp123/BitMapperBS/README.md

 ### Methylation Extracting ###

-We recommd users to use use MethylDackel to extract methylation information.
+We recommd users to first remove the duplicates by Picard or samtools, and then use MethylDackel to extract methylation information.
 Please see https://github.com/dpryan79/methyldackel.

 ### General Options ###